kevin4Kin/kin-web-dev-docs/docs/kin-architecture-overview.md

 The Kin Blockchain is a decentralized service optimized for the Kin Ecosystem.
 Key attributes include:

 - **High throughput.** It's our goal to build with you the most used cryptocurrency in the world, and we made sure our blockchain has the capacity to grow.
 - **Kin Rewards Engine (KRE)**.
 Each participating developer is compensated by the Kin Foundation for their contribution to the growth of the Kin ecosystem.
-When the rewards engine goes live it will transfer Kin direction from the foundation to your account on the Kin blockchain.
+When the rewards engine goes live it will transfer Kin directly from the foundation to your account on the Kin blockchain.
-- **Low transaction cost.** Like most blockchains, Kin blockchain by default charges a very small fee to execute a transaction.
+- **Low transaction cost.** Like most blockchains, Kin Blockchain by default charges a very small fee to execute a transaction.
 This helps prevent spam and denial of service attacks on the blockchain by unknown and untrusted participants.
-Kin blockchain technology allows users to avoid blockchain fees if you label all of their transactions with an `appID` and get your app approved by Kin to participate in the Whitelist service.
+Kin Blockchain technology allows users to avoid blockchain fees if you label all of their transactions with an `appID` and get your app approved by Kin to participate in the Whitelist service.

 ## Next steps
 That covers the big picture of the Kin Blockchain architecture.
 From here we suggest you go to: